bits-n-bytes/BnB_RFID_app/README.md

 use the following format for text files: name id_number times_attended.

-Note: After finish running the program, duplicate final.txt to keep track of history and rename it to bnb_members.txt for future execution.
+Note: After the execution completes, duplicate final.txt to keep track of history and rename it to bnb_members.txt for future execution.